vordonez6/shaping-quantum/content/braids/index.md

 \\(\hspace{1cm}\\) It is important to note that these arcs should connect the endpoints of the braid, such that, an endpoint \\(A\_{i}\\) at the top of the braid has an arc connecting to the endpoint \\(A'\_{i}\\) at the bottom of the braid.
-Another way to think about this is by looking at Figure 4.1.1.
+Another way to think about this is by looking at Figure "Closed Braid".
 We see that the outermost arc connects endpoint \\(A\_{1}\\) to endpoint \\(A'\_{1}\\), similarly the endpoint \\(A\_{2}\\) is connected to the endpoint \\(A'\_{2}\\), and the endpoint
 \\(A\_{3}\\) is connected to the endpoint \\(A'\_{3}\\), by the middle and innermost arcs